ibuttimer/soapbox/README.md

 > __Note:__ Make sure to [activate the virtual environment](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments/#activating-a-virtual-environment).

 #### Environment Setup
-In the `soapbox` folder, run the following command to setup required environment artifacts:
+In a terminal window, in the `soapbox` folder, run the following command to setup required environment artifacts:
 ```shell
 > npm install
 ```